durrantlab/autogrow4/tutorial/TUTORIAL.md

 If a ligand does not match the intended functional group the reaction will fail and it will slow the process of mutant creation.

-We provide a script to check Complimentary molecule libraries at `/autogrow4/accessory_scripts/test_complimentary_mol_library.py`
+We provide a script to check complementary molecule libraries at `/autogrow4/accessory_scripts/test_complementary_mol_library.py`

 A tutorial is provided in the Utility Scripts section of this document